techworldwithmurali/AWS-Networking-From-Zero-to-Hero/Troubleshooting/Top 10 Tips for Resolving AWS Server Connection Issues.md

-## Top 10 Tips for Resolving AWS Server Connection Issues.md
+## Top 10 Tips for Resolving AWS Server Connection Issues

 Facing AWS server connection issues?
 In this video, we share the top 10 tips to troubleshoot and resolve common access problems.